 - Ocular Pressure: An instrument, such a tonometer or a tono-pen, measures the pressure inside the eye.
 Eyedrops that numb the eye is used for this test.

 - A Slit Lamp Exam: A slit lamp noninvasively inspects much of the eye.
 It can inspect the front and back parts of the eye and some lamps may be equipped with a tonometer to measure eye pressure.
-A dye called fluorescein, which makes blood vessels easier to see, may be added to the eye during the examination.
+A dye which makes blood vessels easier to see, may be added to the eye during the examination.
 The dye only temporarily stains the eye.

 What is the treatment for uveitis?